Shahraehash/AutoML/docs/src/user-guide/test-model.md

 Every model defaults to the standard 0.5 decision threshold meaning if the probability for an outcome is below 50% then the prediction is negative versus 50% or greater is marked as positive.

-The decision threshold can be adjusted between a range of 0.3 to 0.7 within the MILO platform as a way to fine tune the model if needed to further enhance its prediction performance.
+The decision threshold can be adjusted between a range of 0.3 to 0.7 within the MILO-ML platform as a way to fine tune the model if needed to further enhance its prediction performance.
 The new decision threshold ultimately allows a potentially modified outcome (i.e. predictions) that reflect the model’s new settings and capabilities.

 The `Tune Model` button allows you to adjust model characteristics including the decision threshold, as shown in the images below: